 Wetlands store carbon, buffer the effects of extreme weather, reduce temperature extremes, support biodiversity and help to clean our freshwater but they are rare in our urban environment.
 In this new program, participants will join us at Beaver Lake to learn about the roles that wetlands play in mitigating climate change and supporting biodiversity.
 They’ll see the plants and animal species that wetlands support, and learn about parameters of water quality.
 Participants will test several parameters of water quality themselves, such as pH, turbidity, and temperature.
 They will also learn about indicator species for wetland health and find and identify macroinvertebrates in Beaver Lake.

-This is a two hour program for students in grades 8-12.
+This is a two hour program for students in Grades 8-12.

 Read the Wetland Wildlife Teacher Information Package for information on curriculum connections, meeting location, preparing for the program and more.